stevearc/oil.nvim/README.md

   constrain_cursor = "editable",
   -- Set to true to watch the filesystem for changes and reload oil watch_for_changes = false,
-  -- Automatically quit vim if Oil is closed and no other buffers are open auto_close_last_buffer = false,
+  -- Automatically exit vim if Oil is closed and no other buffers are open exit_if_last_buf = false,
   -- Keymaps in oil buffer.
 Can be any value that `vim.keymap.set` accepts OR a table of keymap -- options with a `callback` (e.g. { callback = function() ... end, desc = "", mode = "n" })
   -- Additionally, if it is a string that matches "actions.<name>",